JlSeixasJr/MachineLearningCourse/03 Parametric Methods.md

     trace = pm.sample(5000, start=model.test_point, step=[ess_step], progressbar=False, random_seed=1)
 ```

-    /Users/joseluis/opt/anaconda3/lib/python3.7/site-packages/ipykernel_launcher.py:12: FutureWarning: In v4.0, pm.sample will return an `arviz.InferenceData` object instead of a `MultiTrace` by default.
-You can pass return_inferencedata=True or return_inferencedata=False to be safe and silence this warning.
-      if sys.path[0] == '':
     Multiprocess sampling (4 chains in 4 jobs)
     EllipticalSlice: [f_sample]
     Sampling 4 chains for 1_000 tune and 5_000 draw iterations (4_000 + 20_000 draws total) took 30 seconds.